 10. They probably don’t see all that well...

-It’s pretty dark where isopods live, so, according to Auten, vision isn’t really a factor for them, or many other deep sea animals.
-“They use other senses to maneuver, to communicate, to find food, to find a mate,” she says.
+It’s pretty dark where isopods live, so, according to Auten, vision isn’t really a factor for them, or many other deep-sea animals.
+“They use other senses to maneuver, to communicate, to find food, to find a mate,” she said.
 “I've done experiments with my flashlight to see if the isopods sensed a difference in light or anything like that.
 They don't move, they're not doing anything.
 Therefore, I'm thinking that maybe they might not see well.”